OmniSecura/OmniSecura/README.md

 They wil be able to drag and drop a couple of prepared tiles to make it easy for customization :).
 You can also read more about me on the page, thanks for stepping by, have fun :).

+# Available Languages
+- Polish
+- English
+- French
+- German
+- more to come

 # Project Showcase

 ## Login/Register Pages